-DEFINITION: Injury tracking is the assessment and segmented analysis
+DEFINITION: Injury tracking is the assessment and segmented analysis of injuries that occur in newly hatched birds.

-The identification and analysis of injured poults in the hatchery is important to understand welfare challenges.
+The identification and analysis of injured chicks in the hatchery is important to understand welfare challenges.
 This KWI focuses on injuries that occur in the hatchery.

-Poults can become injured as a result of service issues or other factors within the hatchery environment, such as the equipment, nutrition issues, and/or other young birds.
-Examples of potential general hatchery injuries include toe pinches, scrapes, stack tip-overs, and overwet poults (due to equipment
+Chicks can become injured as a result of service issues or other factors within the hatchery environment, such as the equipment, nutrition issues, and/or other young birds.
+Examples of potential general hatchery injuries include toe pinches, scrapes, stack tip-overs, and overwet chicks (due to equipment